 Newly created windows start in the Withdrawn state.
 Transitions between states happen when the top-level window is mapped and unmapped and when the window manager receives certain messages.
-For further details, see sections 4.1.2.4 and 4.1.4.
+For further details, see the section called "WM HINTS Property". and the section called "Changing Window State".